 The AAFS office working files (i.e., minutes, bylaws, and newsletters) are normal course-of-business operating files under the control of the AAFS office.
-Information in these files is available to any voting member upon request with the exception of membership records, Ethics Committee records, and records deemed to be attorney-client privileged communications.
+Information in these files is available to any member with a demonstrated need for the information to conduct official business for the AAFS with the exception of membership records, Ethics Committee records, and records deemed to be attorney-client privileged communications.
 The AAFS Executive Director will rule on any disputes between the requester and the Documentation Manager.
 Release to others requires Board of Director's approval.
 When no longer needed in the active files, records will be reviewed by the Documentation Manager using the guidance in this Manual to determine whether they will be retained as historical documents in the AAFS archives.
 The Documentation Manager also will retain information that appears to have historical significance, even if there is no specific guidance regarding that information.
 If there is a question concerning whether information not specifically addressed in this Manual should be retained, the Executive Director will make the final decision.